Ahsome/NIMA-Notes/Med Notes/Diseases/Respiratory/Pneumonia.md

 3. If consolidation recurrently occurs in the right middle/lower lobe, it is likely **aspiration** of stomach acid and microorganisms.
 See [[Pneumonia#Aspiration Pneumonia]]

 ### *Aspiration pneumonia*:
-This is pneumonia due to aspiration of bacteria (commonly [[Med Notes/Diseases/Klebsiella]] or [[S. Aureus]]), normally from gastric contents.
+This is pneumonia due to aspiration of bacteria (commonly [[Med Notes/Diseases/Klebsiella]] or [[Staph.
+Aureus]]), normally from gastric contents.
 It has a slow-onset of symptoms over days, which can help differentiate between it and [[Pneumonitis]], which has an acute onset after witness aspiration

 |                     | Pneumonitis                                | Pneumonia                                                      |
 | ------------------- | ------------------------------------------ | -------------------------------------------------------------- |